 This is an industrial example of the classical Fisher Glycosidation, i.e. the etherification of the glucose hydroxyl group link to the anomeric position.
 The second step is the esterification of the alkylpolyglucoside with natural fermentation derived citric or tartaric acids.

-In this way we have obtained two surfactants completely derived from renewable raw materials as evidenced by their COMSOS and Na-TRUE compliance.
+In this way we have obtained two surfactants completely derived from renewable raw materials as evidenced by their conformity to COSMOS and Natrue cosmetics standard.